ballerina-platform/module-ballerinax-salesforce/sfdc37/Package.md

 # Package Overview

-This package provides a Ballerina API for the Salesforce REST API.
-It provides the ability to do CRUD operations for SObjects, query using SOQL, search using SOSL, describe SObjects and organizational data, etc. It handles OAuth 2.0 and provides auto completion and type conversions.
+The Salesforce connector allows you to CRUD operations for SObjects, query using SOQL, search using SOSL, describe SObjects and organizational data through the Salesforce REST API.
+It handles OAuth 2.0 authentication.

 **SObject Operations**